petruciocirlan/MazeGenerator/README.md

 ### Maze and generation

+#### Maze
 The maze is represented as a graph and the path generating is implemented using Random Spanning Tree algorithms.
 Kruskal's and Prim's are being used.

 On 3D mazes, the up/down staircases (from one level to another) are seen less often than possible lateral movement (on same level).
 When shuffling the edges of the graph, they are given a weight; staircases have ~5% the weight of lateral movement.
 That is because if they had the same weight, the maze would fill up with a lot of staircases (which clutters the visual).
 Upward and downward staircases can be found in the same cell.

+#### Algorithms

+##### Krusal

+Implemented using Disjoint-Set forests with path compression and ranking for grouping optimisation.

+##### Prim

+Implemented with custom shuffling of added walls: newly added walls have more "weight" in shuffle, so that a path goes on for longer before going back to previous branches.

 ## Source of insipration